The Spring District: Block 6

 400 University is a Class A jewel box perfectly situated for single-tenant or full-floor multi-tenant needs, offering identity, security and direct access to the larger Rainier Square project which comprises 1.2 million square feet of other office space, a world-class Equinox fitness club, PCC urban market, coffee, wine and other retail, 191 luxury apartments and a seven-level below grade garage

-The Brewpub will be home to approximately 9,000 square feet of brewery and restaurant space, an expansive outdoor beer garden, and 19,000 square feet of creative office space.
+The Brewpub will be home to Bellevue Brewing Company’s new facility opening in 2022, with a restaurant and expansive beer garden.
+Floors 2 and 3 of Block 12 have 19,000 square feet of creative office space available for lease.
 The Brewpub will be a hub of activity, serving as a community center, a place that welcomes guests, and a central location that encourages interaction and idea generation.

 On May 8, 2014 the University of Washington Board of Regents approved the selection of Wright Runstad & Company to redevelop Rainier Square that is part of the University’s Metropolitan Tract in downtown Seattle.

-The 1,040,000 square foot project will include a 58-story tower containing 722,000 square feet of office space and approximately 191 apartment units on its uppermost floors with 360-degree unobstructed views.
-The project will also include 79,000 square feet of distinctive restaurants, retail shops and fitness amenities.
-It is being developed in conjunction with the 10-story 400 University building which will provide an additional 110,000 square feet of boutique office space on the block.
-The Fifth Avenue and Union Street corner will be a signature space for a distinctive national or international retailer that can also offer access to upper floors creating a large anchor retail opportunity.
+The 1,040,000 square foot project includes a 58-story tower containing 722,000 square feet of office space and 189 apartment units on its uppermost floors with 360-degree unobstructed views.
+The project also includes 79,000 square feet of distinctive restaurants, retail shops and fitness amenities.
+It had been developed in conjunction with the 10-story 400 University building which provides an additional 110,000 square feet of boutique office space on the block.
+The Fifth Avenue and Union Street corner is a signature space for a distinctive national or international retailer that can also offer access to upper floors creating a large anchor retail opportunity.

-Block 24 offers 199,000 square feet of office space spread over nine floors.
-It will be the state-of-the-art in professional workspace upon its completion.
+Block 24 offers 199,000 square feet of state-of-the-art professional office space spread over nine floors.
 The building’s office space is 100% leased to Facebook.

 Originally designed for REI to incorporate open spaces responsive to and respectful of the Pacific Northwest environment, the building complex was subsequently purchased by Facebook.
-Construction wraps up Q3 of 2020.
+The building is scheduled to open in 2022

 With 11 floors and 338,000 square feet, Block 16 represents the first large-scale office building to begin development in The Spring District.
 The building is 100% leased to Facebook.